exploring self-realization, sacred personhood, and full humanity

 They are not shocked or put off by our foibles.
 They might not be pleased, but they know all about human weakness and temptation and how hard it is to live "down here" in the trenches.
 They help as they can, without overly interfering with our choices.
 If we are bound and determined to learn the hard way, then, so be it, if that's the "teacher" we need; even so, they attempt to "whisper" a better direction for our spirits.

 But the point is this: in the Guides, we see the classic meaning of "forgiveness."
 Their actions speak to "a giving before."
 This means that before we mess up, they've well armed their attitudes to maintain an even keel.
 They know mistakes and problems are coming.
 They don't take anything personally; they're not offended; they don't get miffed.
-We're like little kids to these wise and powerful beings, and they love us, are loyal to us, and want only the best for us, and will stay with us, thick or thin.
+We're like little kids to these wise and powerful beings, and they love us, are loyal to us, and want only the best for us, and will stay with us, through thick or thin.

 how did the Guides develop this high-level proficiency in forgiveness